VBota1/project_booking/README.md

 **To be Done:**
 ```
     implment QT Gui
-    create a new database at the start of each month
+    implement a command to rename old database and create a new one
     import tasks from Jira
 ```